 Below this, they’ve created a fun chart that helps shoppers decide the kind of whiskey to choose from the brand's extensive catalog.

-This way, shoppers have a little fun finding the right whiskey for themselves, simplifying their purchasing decision and making the experience more memorable.
+The shoppers have a little fun finding the right whiskey for themselves, making buying easy plus a smooth customer experience.

 11. Be proactive in avoiding unsubscribes